Bombastic boss gave insane instructions to sensible sysadmin, with client on speakerphone

 Craig used italics because after meeting his new boss he quickly surmised the title “was an entire contradiction, as he was neither.”

 One fine day, Craig was given the job of sorting out an email issue at a small family owned legal firm.
-Craig knew the client well: he'd previously fixed their jammed printers, added new users to the company domain and lots of other mundane staff.
+Craig knew the client well: he'd previously fixed their jammed printers, added new users to the company domain and lots of other mundane stuff.

 On this occasion things were a bit more urgent as one of the senior partners had email issues and there was a whiff of data loss in the air.
-Enter the new team leader, who despatched Craig to the client with thundered instructions to "JUST GO AND FIX IT!"
+Enter the new team leader, who dispatched Craig to the client with thundered instructions to "JUST GO AND FIX IT!"

 Upon arrival, Craig liaised with “Dianne”, a worker at the law firm who helped him when he visited.